Package 'saros'

 palette_codes

-Optional list of named character vectors with names being categories and values being colours.
-The final character vector of the list is taken as a final resort.
+Optional list of character vectors.
+Each vector contains colours.
+Vectors can optionally be named, where names are categories and values are colours.
+The final character vector of the list is used as a fallback.
 Defaults to NULL.

 priority_palette_codes